patchew-project/qemu/docs/interop/vhost-user.rst

   set by the master via ``VHOST_USER_SET_VRING_ERR``.

   The state.num field is currently reserved and must be set to 0.

+``VHOST_USER_SLAVE_SHM``
+  :id: 6
+  :equivalent ioctl: N/A
+  :master payload: shared memory destription
+  :master payload: N/A

+  A memfd is provided in the ancillary data of ``VHOST_USER_SLAVE_SHM`` message, the shared memory destription (ID, size and offset) is also provided in the message.

+``VHOST_USER_SLAVE_FD``
+  :id: 7
+  :equivalent ioctl: N/A
+  :master payload: fd destription
+  :slave payload: N/A

+  A fd is provided in the ancillary data of ``VHOST_USER_SLAVE_FD`` message, the fd destription (a unique key and an operation flag) is also provided in the message.

 .. _reply_ack: